cbgeo-archives/mpm3d-doc/algorithm/algorithm.md

     1. Read all input files and store necessary information

-    1. Compute mass of each material points
+    1. Compute mass of each material point
         $$ M_p = \gamma V_p $$

 1. Solution phase for time step $t$ to $t + \Delta t$